 It’s not hard to make your own homemade body powder recipe.
 Basically, you need a base powder, some herbs, and essential oil.
 Mix your favorites together and enjoy!
 This is super easy to customize for your family or to give as gifts.

-Some Options for Your Homemade Body Powder Recipe
+Options to Personalize Your Body Powder

-Base powders: Remember to get non-gmo ingredients!
+Remember to get non-gmo ingredients!

 - benzonite clay